Nitrokey/nitrokey-websmartcard/README.md

 As a result, web applications gain the capability to locally store users' private keys on a Nitrokey, ensuring users retain full control over their keys.

+Note: Nitrokey WebSmartCard was formerly known as Nitrokey WebCrypt.

 A demo application is available under:
 - https://webcrypt.nitrokey.com